+The digital revolution pushed organizations to go online.
+This change emerged the data entry roles in the company, involving efficient management and digitizing manual data.
+A data encoder is critical to the organization’s success though it may seem unimportant.
 Hiring someone for this role is not as simple as knowing how to use the computer.
 It all starts with a comprehensive data entry job description.
 And if you need some assistance on how to start writing about it, check out the samples at Template.net!

 These differences are notable in our sample templates.
 Aside from the job’s role, its technical requirements are also listed to make it easier for you to shortlist qualified candidates.
 And that’s not all!
-You can also edit and revise our sample document to align it with your company branding.
+You can also edit and revise this HR document to align it with your company branding.
 You have the option to include or exclude confidential information such as medical history, school records, and salary and wages, your desired personality traits, as well as information about where applicants can submit their resumes.